Browsing Category

 Hotels usually provide shampoo, bath gel, body lotion, soap, etc.– the basics will be waiting for you.
 No need to pack them.

-They sell toothpaste and shampoo overseas.
 Don’t bring every toiletry and beauty product you use at home.
 Stick to travel sizes of the few you must have and buy what you need when you arrive.
-Remember–those liquids must fit into a quart- sized bag.
-British Airways’ bag seems a tad smaller to me and you must be able to zip the bag completely closed!
-Containers must be 3.4 oz. or less, or they’ll be confiscated.
+Toothpaste, deodorant, shampoo and other necessities are readily available in most places you’ll be going.
+Remember–those 3.4 ounce liquids must fit into a quart- sized bag.
+If you transit through London Heathrow you will have to go through security again, even if you are departing from the same terminal you flew into.
+British Airways’ “quart” bag seems a tad smaller to me and you must be able to zip the bag completely closed or risk having your products confiscated.
+Not sure if you can carry it on?
+Check TSA.

 Use your coat as an extra carry on.
 Fill the pockets with small items (not liquids).
 Put a second jacket inside the first and put a vest or sweater in the sleeves.
 Make every pocket count!

 Electronics need chargers and converters so be sure to pack enough for all your devices.
 You may also want to add an international calling/data plan to your mobile phone before you go.
 Use WhatsApp to stay in touch for free and use free WIFI when you can, though obviously not for sensitive information.
-You can also get a new SIM card at your destinations but be sure to let friends and family know your new phone number.
+You can also get a new SIM card at your destination(s) but be sure to let friends and family know your new phone number.

 Someone recently asked me if they needed converters for their hair dryer and other styling tools.
-No– because you’re going to leave those things at home.
-Every hotel and apartment rental I’ve ever stayed in has a hair dryer.
+The answer is NO– because you’re going to leave those things at home.
+Every hotel and apartment rental I’ve ever stayed in anywhere in the world has a hair dryer.

 He’s heading to the gate with just the right amount of carry-on luggage, no matter how long the journey.